-\begin{proof} According to \cite{HS-BLCD-1-16}, there exist optimal odd-like binary LCD $[13,7,4]$ and $[15,9,4]$ codes, which have the following generator matrices respectively { } Applying Theorem \ref{Methods} to the LCD $[13,7,4]$ code, a binary LCD $[14,8,4]$ code $C'$ is constructed, where ${\bf x}=(1 0 0 1 1 1 0 0 0 1 1 0 0)$.
+\begin{proof} According to \cite[Table 3]{HS-BLCD-1-16}, there exist optimal binary odd-like LCD $[13,7,4]$ and $[15,9,4]$ codes, which have the following generator matrices respectively { } By applying Theorem \ref{Methods} to the LCD $[13,7,4]$ code, a binary LCD $[14,8,4]$ code $C'$ is constructed, where ${\bf x}=(1 0 0 1 1 1 0 0 0 1 1 0 0)$.
 The code $C'$ has weight distribution as:

 Similarly, a binary LCD $[16,10,4]$ code is constructed, where ${\bf x}=(1 1 1 1 1 1 0 1 1 0 0 1 1 1 1)$, which has weight distribution as: